algope/sails-user-api/README.md

 # social-api
-A sails + node basic API for Create, Authenticate and Authorize users
+A SailsJS + NodeJS basic API for Create, Authenticate and Authorize users